CPBridge/RIFeatures/README.md

 ### Installation and Compilation

-The library consists of a shared object library (`librifeature.so`) and a set of headers.
+The library consists of a shared object library (`librifeatures.so`) and a set of headers.

 In order to use the library you will need to compile all the source files in the